Jonathan-M-Wilson/Jonathan-M-Wilson/README.md

 - 👨🏻‍💻 &nbsp; Studying back-end engineering at [Turing School of Software and Design](https://turing.io/)

-- 🌱 &nbsp; Exploring Elixir and Python
+- 🌱 &nbsp; Exploring Python

 - 💬 &nbsp; Ask me about anything, I'd love to hear from you!